puzzle/amm-techlab/content/en/docs/02.0/2.2/configure.md

 ### Change service target port

 Change the target port in the service `data-producer`.
 Note that we only have to change the target port in the service definition.
-For this case other existing services can still connect to the 8080 service port without any further changes.
+In this case, other existing services can still connect to the 8080 service port without any further changes.

 ```
 {{< highlight YAML "hl_lines=13" >}}